rufer7/rufer7.github.io/README.md

     Working directory:  ${PROJECT_ROOT}

-If you execute this run configuration you can then access the blog over `localhost:4000`
+If you execute this run configuration you can then access the blog under `localhost:4000`